Texas ALR: Administrative License Suspension Injustice

 - If the officer made a request for breath or blood upon arrest; and

 There is one notable absence: Whether the person was, in fact, intoxicated.
 Unlike with a hearing based on consent, a Texas ALR refusal hearing focuses solely upon the issues above.
 This means that even a toxicology result that shows no alcohol or other drugs means nothing to the administrative judge.
 The statute does not “require or empower the ALJ to decide the ultimate issue of whether [the person was] actually [driving] while intoxicated” according to Church v.
 State and Texas Department of Public Safety v.
 Butler.
 The statute requires only that the ALJ decide “whether probable cause exists to believe . . . [the person was driving] while intoxicated”.

-In essence, an officer may arrest you for DWI if he has enough “evidence” to believe that you may be intoxicated.
+In essence, an officer may arrest a person for DWI if he has enough “evidence” to believe intoxication is involved.
 On top of the normal “indicators” such as odor of alcohol and watery eyes, officers will use the unscientific SFSTs to test for impairment.
-Heck, they will even use statements like “I can’t even do that when sober” against you!
+Heck, they will even use statements like “I can’t even do that when sober” against people!

-These are some examples of how ALRs are a complete injustice despite being “due process” before DPS suspends your license.
+These are some examples of how ALRs are a complete injustice despite being “due process” before DPS suspends a person’s license.
 This is why, as hard as an ALR attorney works, the ALR hearings will almost always end in DPS’ favor.
 Further, with the complete injustice of revoking CDL privileges for a year (or life), ALR suspensions poorly serve our community.